fmerg/pymerkle/README.md

 This library implements

-- a balanced Merkle-Tree, with possibly odd number of leaves, capable of providing consistency-proofs in addition to audit-proofs, along with defense against second-preimage attack
+- a balanced Merkle-Tree, with possibly odd number of leaves and defense against second-preimage attack, capable of providing consistency-proofs (along with inclusion-tests) in addition to audit-proofs
 - flexible mechanisms for validating the provided proofs

 It is currently the only Python implementation supporting all the above features, with an eye on protocols like Certificate Transparency and real-life applications.